acareaga/avy-stats/README.md

 first-tracks
 ============

-Reshaping weather, avalanche, and resort data for the snow community by building an all in one application that simplifies the user experience.
+Weather, avalanche, and resort data for the snow community in a application that simplifies the user experience.

-Check back soon for updates.